domoticz/domoticz/scripts/dzVents/documentation/README.md

 ## Quickstart
 If you made sure that dzVents system is active we can do a quick test if everything works:

  - Pick a switch in your Domoticz system.
-Note down the exact name of the switch.
+Write down the exact name of the switch.
 If you don't have a switch then you can create a Dummy switch and use that one.
- - Create a new script in the `scripts/` folder (or in Domoticz).
-Call it `test.lua`. *Note: when you create a script in the web-editor you don't have to add the **.lua** extension.*
+ - Create a new file in the `/path/to/domoticz/scripts/dzVents/scripts/` folder (or using the web-editor in Domoticz, swtich to dzVents mode first.).
+Call the file `test.lua`. *Note: when you create a script in the web-editor you do **not** add the .lua extension!*
  - Open `test.lua` in an editor and fill it with this code and change `<exact name of the switch>` with the .. you guessed it... exact name of the switch device:
 ```
      return {